bsafronov/twinkle-server/README.md

 ## Getting Started

-This is NestJs server with TypeORM modelling, created for [twinkle-client](https://github.com/bsafronov/twinkle-client).
+This is my NestJs server with TypeORM modelling, created for [twinkle-client](https://github.com/bsafronov/twinkle-client).